jonghkim/jonghkim.github.io/index.md

 Prior to joining the doctoral program, I practiced in Seoul for several years with the tech startups where I was involved in projects developing statistical methodologies and applying them to high dimensional data.

-I received a MS in Information Systems from KAIST and a BS in Computer Science and Engineering from UNIST.
+I received an MS in Information Systems from KAIST and a BS in Computer Science and Engineering from UNIST.

 ![Jongho Kim](/assets/images/bio-presentation.jpg){: style="width: 50%; margin: 0 auto; display: block;"}